pvdz/preval/tests/cases/array/with_require_blocker.md

 - (todo) ExpressionStatement; how else might an array be used that we may want to support in phase1_1?
 - (todo) Found a self-closing function shell but it did not match a known pattern...
 - (todo) VarStatement; how else might an array be used that we may want to support in phase1_1?
+- (todo) array reads var statement with init CallExpression
 - (todo) can try-escaping support this expr node type?
 CallExpression
-- (todo) support array reads statement type EmptyStatement
 - (todo) support array reads statement type ExpressionStatement
-- (todo) support array reads statement type VarStatement
-- (todo) support array reads statement type WhileStatement
 - (todo) we can still proceed with the loop as long as there is no let-write anywhere in the loop, inc nested